denglert/2HDM-param-scan/README.md

 ### Prerequisites:

 You need to have basic packages installed (gnuplot, awk, g++) and also install 2HDMC, HiggsBounds, HiggsSignals.
-Also you need to create the following static libraries of 2HDMC, HiggsBounds, HiggsSignals which are linked with my program:
+Also, you need to create the following static libraries of 2HDMC, HiggsBounds, HiggsSignals which are linked with this package:

-lib2HDMC.a
+`lib2HDMC.a`
-libHB.a
+`libHB.a`
-libHS.a
+`libHS.a`

 (please refer to the manuals of 2HDMC, HB and HS for installing and creating these static libraries)

-Once this is done then you need to set the following PATH variables in the ./src/Makefile:
+Once this is done then you need to set the following PATH variables in the `./src/Makefile`:
-- LIBDIRLINK
+- L`IBDIRLINK`
 This should point to the directory where the *.a are placed.

-- INCDIRLINK
+- `INCDIRLINK`
 This should point to the directory where 2HDMC/src is installed e.g. `~/packages/2HDMC-1.7.0/src/`

 You may also wish to change the compiler from ifort to gcc/g++ in `./src/Makefile`.